-8 of the Worst SEO Mistakes Even the Experts Make - Search Engine Journal
+10 of the Worst SEO Mistakes Even the Experts Make

 As an SEO provider, do you even know what your client’s advertising message is or the keywords they use?
 Are you promoting the same products/service pages with the same keywords as the paid media department?

-There is a lot of insight that SEO consultants can learn from PPC keyword research and landing page performances that can aid them in their own campaign.
+There is a lot of insight that SEO consultants can learn from PPC keyword research and landing page performance that can aid them in their own campaign.

-Beyond this, Facebook and Twitter’s advertising platform offer robust audience analysis tools that SEO consultants can use to better understand their client’s customers.
+Beyond this, Facebook and Twitter’s advertising platforms offer robust audience analysis tools that SEO consultants can use to better understand their client’s customers.

 By focusing on a unified message and sharing in each other’s research, SEO consultants can discover keywords that convert the highest and drive the most clicks in the search results.